assaff/msc-thesis/source/results.rst

 As it is apparent in :num:`Table #table-svm-coefs`, coefficients are most significant for fragment-based features (Fragment normalized rank, fragment size).
+Recalling that FTMap analysis considers many physico-chemical properties of the probe-receptor interaction, it is no accident that it drives most of the analysis.
+All of the other features (surface geometry/pockets, hydrogen-bonding, polarity) are already encoded in that analysis, and hence dependent to some extent on it.
+The only feature in our feature set not taken into account in FTMap analysis is conservation, and indeed, it is second most-significant in terms of weight.

 The SV classification model we trained performs similarly on training- and test- sets (last two columns in the table), indicating robustness to training outliers.